UV Protection Contact Lenses

 - Keep backup glasses nearby if wind, dust, or dryness makes lenses uncomfortable.

-How UV Protection Lenses Fit Into A Complete Sun-Safety Routine
+How UV Protection Lenses Fit Into a Complete Sun-Safety Routine

-Comfort Features To Compare In UV-Blocking Contacts
+Comfort Features to Compare in UV-Blocking Contacts

 UV protection should not be the only reason you choose a contact lens.
 Comfort, moisture feel, oxygen flow, and replacement schedule can shape how the lens feels throughout your day.